Paediatric First Aid Course

 How long is the Paediatric First Aid course?

-Who should attend the Paediatric First Aid?
+Who should attend this course?

-Is the course accredited?
+Is this course accredited?

 Highfield qualifications are the accreditation for this course.
 Highfield is well-known for its range of quality compliance qualifications, including their range of first aid courses.